AndreaRichardt/sp500-sector-analysis/README.md

 ## Assumptions and Caveats

-Throughout the analysis, multiple assumptions were made to manage challenges with the data.
-These assumptions and caveats are noted below:
+Throughout the analysis, several key assumptions were made to manage data challenges and analytical limitations:

-**Data Limitations:** This analysis is based on S&P 500 financial data as of July 2020.
+**Data Currency Limitations:** This analysis is based on S&P 500 financial data as of July 2020.
 Market conditions, company fundamentals, and sector dynamics may have changed significantly since the dataset's last update, particularly given major economic events and market shifts in 2020-2025.

-**Assumption 1:** Market capitalization data was used as of most recent reporting date and may not reflect current market values due to price movements since data extraction.
+**Market Valuation Assumptions:** Market capitalization data reflects reporting date values and may not capture current market pricing due to subsequent price movements and market volatility.

-**Assumption 2:** Dividend yield calculations assume continuation of current payment policies, though dividend cuts or suspensions could materially impact sector attractiveness, particularly in high-yield sectors like Telecommunications.
+**Dividend Sustainability:** Dividend yield calculations assume continuation of current payment policies.
+Dividend cuts or suspensions could materially impact sector attractiveness, particularly affecting high-yield sectors like Telecommunications.

-**Assumption 3:** Volatility calculations are based on historical price movements and may not predict future risk levels, especially during periods of structural market change or unprecedented economic conditions.
+**Volatility Predictiveness:** Historical volatility calculations may not predict future risk levels, especially during periods of structural market change or unprecedented economic conditions.

-**Assumption 4:** Sector classifications follow standard GICS methodology, though some companies with diversified business models may not perfectly align with their assigned sector characteristics.
+**Sector Classification:** Companies follow standard GICS methodology, though diversified business models may not perfectly align with assigned sector characteristics.

-**Assumption 5:** Growth estimates represent consensus analyst forecasts which may be subject to significant revision based on changing economic conditions or company-specific developments.
+**Growth Estimate Reliability:** Growth projections represent consensus analyst forecasts subject to significant revision based on changing economic conditions or company-specific developments.

-**Assumption 6:** Outlier companies with extreme P/E ratios (>50x) or zero income generation were included in sector averages but flagged separately for risk assessment, as these may skew sector-level conclusions and require individual analysis rather than sector-based allocation decisions.
+**Outlier Treatment:** Companies with extreme P/E ratios (>50x) or zero income generation were included in sector averages but flagged separately, as these may skew sector-level conclusions and require individual rather than sector-based analysis.

 ---